va loan network white logo

 What are VA Loans?

 VA loans are mortgage options offered through a program established by the U.S. Department of Veterans Affairs.
-They are designed to help eligible veterans, active-duty service members, and certain surviving spouses purchase homes.
+They are designed to help eligible Veterans, active-duty service members, and certain surviving spouses purchase homes.
 Because these loans are backed by the VA, lenders can provide favorable terms, including the possibility of obtaining a mortgage without a down payment, which helps buyers preserve their personal savings.

 In addition, VA loans do not require private mortgage insurance (PMI), reducing the overall monthly payments for homeowners.
 They often feature competitive interest rates and more flexible credit requirements than conventional loans, making it easier for individuals to qualify.
 These benefits apply to various types of residential properties, as long as the borrower intends to use the home as their primary residence.